clearlinux/clear-linux-documentation/source/guides/stacks/dlrs.rst

 #.
 Download a TensorFlow model

-   We will be using an OpenVINO supported topology with the Model Optimizer.
+   We will be using an OpenVINO™ toolkit supported topology with the Model Optimizer.
 We will use a TensorFlow Inception V2 frozen model.

    Navigate to the `OpenVINO TensorFlow Model page`_.
 Then scroll down to the second section titled "Supported Frozen Topologies from TensorFlow Object Detection Models Zoo" and download "SSD Inception V2 COCO."